vilicvane/backpage/README.md

 });
 ```

-> Events are proxied **asynchronously**, and just for the purpose of triggering actions in your Node.js application.
+> Events are proxied asynchronously, and just for the purpose of triggering actions in your Node.js application.

-> Not all events bubble, please checkout documents for more information.
+> Not all events bubble, please checkout relevant documents for more information.

 ## Browser Notification